owlbarn/tutorial/book/zoo/README.md

    mirage-owl 8.09($\pm$ 0.08)        190.26($\pm$ 0.89)
   mirage-base 743.18 ($\pm$ 13.29)    13478.53 ($\pm$ 13.29)
    JavaScript 4325.50($\pm$ 447.22)   65545.75 ($\pm$ 629.10)

 : Inference Speed of Deep Neural Networks {#tbl:zoo:dnn}

-We further compare the performance of DNN, which requires large amount of computation.
-We compare SqueezeNet and a VGG-like convolution network.
-They have different sizes of weight and networks structure complexities.
-Table.

 [@tbl:zoo:dnn] shows that, though the performance difference between `owl-lib` and `base-lib` is not obvious, the former is much